codership/documentation/galeracluster/source/training/tutorials/differences.rst

 the changes would not replicate.

-.. note:: In general, non-transactional storage engines cannot be supported in multi-master replication.
+.. note:: In general, non-transactional storage engines cannot be supported in multi-primary replication.

 .. _`table-without-pk`: